top of page

 Vision: Sitka is an equitable community where we hold each other up to reach our individual and collective full potential.

 The Pathways to a Safer Sitka Coalition is a group of local agencies and individuals working together to create a healthier, more equitable community.
-We aim to reduce negative health outcomes, such as domestic violence, substance abuse, and suicide by building equitable, accessible, and culturally-responsive services and systems.
+We aim to reduce negative health outcomes, such as domestic violence, substance use, and suicide by building equitable, accessible, and culturally-responsive services and systems.

 Lingít Aaní